Prathum-Arikeri/basketball-shoes-scraper/README.md

 # Basketball Shoes Scraper

-A Python project that uses Selenium and BeautifulSoup to scrape **men's basketball shoes** and their prices from the official Nike and Under Armour website.
+A Python project that uses Selenium and BeautifulSoup to scrape **men's basketball shoes** and their prices from the official Nike, Under Armour, and Puma websites.

 ## Project Description
 This script automates Chrome to: